pythonarcade/arcade/doc/programming_guide/pygame_comparison.rst

      - `Yes <resources.html>`__
      - No

-.. [#f1] To support rotation and/or scaling, PyGame programs must write the image to a surface, transform the surface,
+.. [#f1] To support rotation and/or scaling, Pygame programs transform Surfaces on the CPU.
+This can be an expensive
-         then create a sprite out of the surface.
-This takes a lot of CPU.
-Arcade off-loads all these operations to the graphics card.
+         operation.
+Arcade off-loads these operations to the graphics card.
 See for more information.
 .. [#f2] When creating a sprite from an image, Pygame will load the image from the disk every time unless the user
          caches the image with their own code for better performance.
 Arcade will create an atlas of textures, so that multiple sprites with the same image will just reference the same atlas location.